-The two hosts, Alexandra Stauffacher and Dominique Egli, are full-blooded restaurateurs who both - after a few years of changing industries in social settings and in a Comestible business - found their way back to their purpose.
-They run the eight-room hotel together, but their presence is so intense, one wonders if the two ever leave the house.
+The hosts, Dominique Egli, is a full-blooded restaurateurs who - after a few years of changing industries in social settings and in a Comestible business - found hisway back to their purpose.
+He runs the eight-room hotel, but his presence is so intense, one wonders if he ever leaves the house.
 "Yes, it is important for us to be able to take a break once in a while, to enjoy the wonderful surroundings, or to visit winemaker friends.
 At the moment we are very challenged, finding good staff is becoming more and more demanding.
 But since we both have an immensely broad experience in all areas of the hotel business, we can replace any position with our own efforts at short notice, fortunately!"
 And the fact that they also enjoy doing it is abundantly clear to see and also to feel.
 The welcome is warm, and until I leave the house again after two days, I am looked after, fed and accommodated in the best possible way.

 The hotel is located directly on the Broye Canal, the stop for the boat to Neuchâtel or even Biel is only a few steps away.
 The ship is huge, it stops only for me and I enjoy the ride along the canal into Lake Neuchâtel on the front deck.
 The journey is so relaxing, I nod off briefly and am kindly woken up by the staff in Neuchatel, please get off.
 I return later by train, with enough time in between for the rapid, steep ride on the city funicular to the upper town, a visit to the Dürrenmatt Centre and the botanical garden, both situated high above the lake.